Steve Pavlina . com

 Virtually everything on this site is my own original content.
 I rarely post blog entries that merely link to what others are writing.
 It takes more effort to produce original content, but it’s my preferred long-term strategy.
 I have no interest in creating a personal development portal to other sites.
 I want this site to be a final destination, not a middleman.

 Consequently, when people arrive here, they often stick around for a while.
 Chances are good that if you like one of my articles, you may enjoy others.
 This site now has hundreds of them to choose from.
-You can visit the articles section to read my (longer) feature articles or the blog archives to see an easy-to-navigate list of all my blog entries since the site launched.
+You can visit the blog archives to see an easy-to-navigate list of all my blog entries since the site launched.

 Yes, there’s a lot to read on this site, more than most people can read in a day, but there’s also a lot of value (see rule #1).
 Some people have told me they’ve read for many hours straight, and they leave as different people.
 I think anyone who reads this site for several hours straight is going to experience a shift in awareness.
 When you read a lot of dense, original content from a single person, it’s going to have an impact on you.
 And this content is written with the intention to help you grow.